jaspreetsingh252/jaspreetsingh252/README.md

 ---

 ## ⚡ Fun Fact:
 I began my coding journey by building an AI-powered image calculator and a video calling app.
-I'm driven by the intersection of **tech** and **creativity**, and I'm always on the lookout for the next big thing in mobile and blockchain development!
+I'm driven by the intersection of **tech** and **creativity**, and I'm always on the lookout for the next big thing in mobile and MERN STACK!